CHerfarth/XLB_multigrid_elastostatics/numerical_experiments/convergence_epsilon_multigrid/README.md

 # Convergence tester — multigrid elastostatic LB

-Purpose
-- Run automated convergence studies for the standard elastostatic lattice-Boltzmann solver.
+Run automated convergence studies for the standard elastostatic LB solver.

-Prerequisites
-- Python with required packages (see project environment or pip install requirements).
-- Bash to run the provided shell scripts.

-Quick run
-1. Choose boundary-condition subfolder:
+Subfolders
-   - periodic BC: convergence_epsilon_no_boundaries
+- convergence_epsilon_no_boundaries — periodic BC.
-   - Dirichlet BC: convergence_epsilon_with_dirichlet
+- convergence_epsilon_with_dirichlet — Dirichlet BC.
-   - Von Neumann BC: convergence_epsilon_with_vn
+- convergence_epsilon_with_vn — Von Neumann BC.

-2. From this folder run:
+Run
-   bash start_convergence_study.sh
+- cd into the desired subfolder, then: bash start_convergence_study.sh

-3. Outputs:
+Outputs
-   - Convergence plots (PDF) and CSV files with errors are written to the working directory (same folder where the script is run).
+- Convergence plots and CSVs with errors are written to the working directory.

-Adjusting the study
-- Simulation parameters / material properties / geometry: edit convergence_study.py
-- Grid sizes / refinement / iterations: edit convergence_study.sh

-Notes
-- Run scripts assume default environment; activate your Python environment if needed.
-- For reproducibility, record the parameters printed at the start of each run.
+Adjust
+- convergence_study.py — material parameters and geometry.
+- convergence_study.sh — base grid size, time steps, and number of refinement iterations.

+Warning
+- VN boundary conditions are currently not working and will cause an error